 Toledo Area Artists Solo Exhibition Award

-This month, on April 28, 2018, the Toledo Federation of Art Societies and the Toledo Museum of Art have the gall to present a 100th anniversary show celebrating the Toledo Federation of Art Societies itself, as if the Federation is anything to celebrate.
-After devouring their baby — what the Federation got together to make — the annual Toledo Area Artists Exhibition that they nurtured and cared for – for 97 years – the oldest local art show in the country and a prestigious one at that – how ironic that they now celebrate themselves by showing the Federation collection of purchase awards from the historic, venerable, prestigious, but dead Toledo Area Artists Exhibition, killed by their own device.
+This month, on April 28, 2018, the Toledo Federation of Art Societies and the Toledo Museum of Art present a 100th anniversary show celebrating the Toledo Federation of Art Societies itself, as if the Federation is anything to celebrate.
+After devouring their baby — what the Federation was formed to make — the annual Toledo Area Artists Exhibition that they cared for, for 97 years, the oldest local art show in the country and a prestigious one at that – how ironic that they now celebrate themselves by showing the Federation collection of purchase awards from the historic, venerable, prestigious, but dead Toledo Area Artists Exhibition, killed by their own device.

 No mention of that.
 Do they think we forgot??

 The Federation no longer stands for artists, and they should be ashamed of what they did to the artist community that they came together to serve.
 Now the Federation consists mainly of institutions serving themselves, not individual artists.
 How ironic that the museum didn’t want the Toledo Area Artists Exhibition in their museum anymore,* but now celebrates with the hit man, a show of (mostly) dead Toledo artists.

 No mention of the still-warm corpse of the Toledo Area Artists Exhibition, pushing it down the memory hole, as if it will ever stop stinking.

 With this show, called, “Decades in the Making,” the Toledo Museum of Art makes what should have been the 100th anniversary of theToledo Area Artists Exhibition into a 100-year celebration of the lousy caretaker the Federation has been to the culture, history, and potential of the Toledo artist community.